s-group-dev/ad-aws-login/README.md

 If you have [fzf](https://github.com/junegunn/fzf) installed, `aws-aws-login` will use it automatically for better experience.

+## Contributing

+`master` branch is protected from direct pushes.

+Software is versioned using [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) by [GitHub Actions](.github/workflows/main.yml) with [Conventional Changelog action](https://github.com/TriPSs/conventional-changelog-action).
+It will *will bump version, tag commit and generate a changelog with conventional commits*.

 ## TODO

 * Downloading the credentials from chrome as a file is not that neat.
 Is there